theopmw/leftfield-clothing/TESTING.md

 - **Receive an email confirmation on successful registration of an account**

-    - [x] On registration of account, the user is sent an email to the email provided in the registration form with a link for them to confirm their email.
-On clicking this link, they are redirected
+    - [x] On successful registration of account, the user is sent an email to the email address provided in the registration form with a link for them to confirm their email.
+On clicking this link, they are redirected to the Sign In page.
+A Bootstrap toast is displayed notifying the user of successful registration and email confirmation.

+- **Have a personal user profile to view my order history and save my personal information**

+    - [x] When a user is in session, the Profile page is available through the Account menu.

+    - [x] The profile page displays the users default delivery information (which is saved if they check the checkbox when placing an order).
+They are able to update these details on the Profile page.
+The users order history is also displayed in chronological order.
+The order numbers act as links to open a confirmation with a full breakdown of the order.

 ##  Bugs